RaymondTana/RaymondTana.github.io/about/index.md

 - I am a co-founding member of the Penn State Quantum Information and Computation Club.

 ## Projects
-- My main thread of mathematical research has focused applying algorithmic information theory to geometric measure theory.
+- My main thread of mathematical research has focused on applying algorithmic information theory to geometric measure theory.
 This involves tools from logic, computability theory, and effective descriptive set theory.
-- I have worked with Dr. Jan Reimann and other graduate students in creating a new, open-source suite of projects to make math education at Penn State more accessible and affordable using HTML, Jupyter, and Python.
+- I have worked with [Dr. Jan Reimann](https://science.psu.edu/math/people/jsr25) and other graduate students in creating a new, open-source suite of projects to make math education at Penn State more accessible and affordable using HTML, Jupyter, and Python.
 Here is an example of our new [MATH 110: Techniques of Calculus textbook](https://28left.github.io/110jupyter/intro.html) deployed Fall 2021.
 - I produced the first ever [Eberly College of Science Greenhouse Gas Inventory](https://pennstateoffice365.sharepoint.com/sites/PennStateEberlyCollegeofScienceSustainabilityCouncil/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FPennStateEberlyCollegeofScienceSustainabilityCouncil%2FShared%20Documents%2FGeneral%2F2021%20ECoS%20GHG%20Emissions%20Inventory%2FECoS%5FGHG%5FInventory%5FCY2019%5FReport%2Epdf&parent=%2Fsites%2FPennStateEberlyCollegeofScienceSustainabilityCouncil%2FShared%20Documents%2FGeneral%2F2021%20ECoS%20GHG%20Emissions%20Inventory&p=true&ga=1), quantifying the annual emissions related to all of Penn State's Eberly College of Science activities and operations.
 This was the most ambitious inventory effort performed at Penn State, and has served as a template for various other colleges and units at the university to produce their own inventories.
 My inventory further recommends methods for decarbonization, offset, and strategic planning to counteract our current emissions.
 I personally have helped produced unit-level inventories for the University Libraries and the College of Health and Human Development.
 Eberly College's Science Journal 2022 Issue 2 featured an [exposition](https://science.psu.edu/science-journal/2022-issue-2/graduate-student-connects-math-with-green-advocacy?fbclid=IwAR2Jc585LSxNee-2zQ69X0lt_gJJwKT_w3hDyDTWe2D_tR7b3hPta-9HKuo) on this project.
 - I also produced the first ever [Council of Commonwealth Student Governments Lifetime Greenhouse Gas Inventory](https://github.com/RaymondFriend/CCSG_Inventory), quantifying all greenhouse gas emissions produced through all operations committed by Penn State's CCSG (the student government for all commonwealth campuses) in its 60+ year history.
 This inventory effort was the first performed for any organization at Penn State, and has inspired other student governments to produce their own as well.
 - My team and I submitted our final project on [AP Outcomes and University metrics](https://github.com/mcelhens/AP-Outcomes-to-University-Metrics) in completion of the [Erdős Institute](https://www.erdosinstitute.org/) Data Science Bootcamp in December 2024.
 Check out the [Streamlit app](https://ap-outcomes.streamlit.app/) I created for it!